 Benjamin was part of YSU’s first recruiting class under Barnes and Crane that went on to earn three postseason bids.
 She finished her career by setting program records for career assists, minutes, games played and games started, and she became just the second player to lead the Horizon League in assists in three straight seasons.
 The assists record that she broke had stood for 32 years.
 Nikki Arbanas, another member of the class, broke YSU’s career 3-pointers record in just three years.

 In 2016-17, Dunn led all conference freshmen in scoring and field-goal percentage as she became the first Penguin to be named Horizon League Freshman of the Year since 2001-02.
-Another freshman, Natalie Myers, became the first freshman to lead the team in rebounding since 2009-10.
+Dunn developed into a First-Team All-Horizon League honoree in 2018-19, and she was also named the Horizon League Sixth Player of the Year.

 In addition to Crane's responsibilities as the recruiting coordinator, he oversees official and unofficial visits, assists in the development of YSU's wings, scouts opponents and helps with game and practice preparation.
 Under Crane’s tutelage, Youngstown State has led the Horizon League in 3-pointers per game in four straight seasons.
 The Penguins who own the top three spots on the program’s career 3-pointers list all played under Crane and Barnes.